ifremer-bioinformatics/ToolDirectory/README.md

 ## Dependencies

 This tool is a Python 2.7 program.
-It also requires the following package used to build the HTML report:
+It also requires the following packages used to build the HTML report:

 * Pandas (tested with release 0.21)
 * Jinja2 (tested with release 2.9.6)